bwvdnbro/CMacIonize/_tutorials/2019-01-14-creating-your-own-parameter-files.md

 value was not used this will also be clearly indicated.
-When a parameter specifies the name of a file in the local file system (e.g. when using a module that reads a file to set up the initial conditions of the simulation), the `parameters-usedvalues.param` will also include a checksum of that file.
+When a parameter specifies the name of a file in the local file system (e.g. when using a module that reads a file to set up the initial conditions of the simulation), the `empty.param.used-values` will also include a checksum of that file.
 If the checksum is provided, the code will throw an error if that checksum does not match the checksum for the file with that name that is present.

-You can now use this default parameter file to start creating your own parameter file: copy the file (e.g. `cp parameters-usedvalues.param my_params.param`) to make sure it is not overwritten the next time you run CMacIonize, and edit it to your liking.
-Then re-run CMacIonize and inspect the new `parameters-usedvalues.param` to check if your new parameters were read correctly (or to get a new list of default values if you changed a block *type*).
+You can now use this default parameter file to start creating your own parameter file: copy the file (e.g. `cp empty.param.used-values my_params.param`) to make sure it is not overwritten the next time you run CMacIonize, and edit it to your liking.
+Then re-run CMacIonize and inspect the new `my_params.param.used-values` to check if your new parameters were read correctly (or to get a new list of default values if you changed a block *type*).
 Keep doing this until your are satisfied with the result.